oorestisime/oasome/src/md/about/index.md

 # Where am I?

+### Hello there,
-Hello there and welcome to the OAsome blog.
-This is a blog of couple who guess what, their initials start with an A and an O. They both really like visiting new places, finding out about interesting adventures and take casual photos.
+Welcome to the OAsome blog.
+This is a travel blog of a couple who guess what … their initials start with an O and an A.
+They both really like travelling new places, finding out interesting adventures and take casual photos.

-This blog also gives an area for friends to share some of their experiences or fandfull trips they find out during their travel adventures
+This blog also gives an area for friends to share some of their experiences or handful trips that they found out during their travel experiences!

+Would you like to take a stroll around the OAsome world?

+Then, follow along on our short adventures as we capture the planet!

 # Why another travel blog?

-Yay we agree, you would say all good but why another travel blog.
+Yay we agree, you would say all good, but why another travel blog?
 And truth to be told we thought about this some time as well, but we ended up deciding because:

  * everyone has something different to offer in terms of adventures
  * we think we have experiences that could be useful for other people, just like other and wil provide insights for us at some point during our travels.